GrahamPaasch/pattern-pals/README.md

 - Pattern details including required jugglers and props

 ### **🔔 Notifications Screen**
-- Real-time notifications for matches, sessions, and events
+- Real-time notifications for pattern updates and events
 - Filter notifications by type (All/Unread)
 - Mark individual or all notifications as read
 - Pull-to-refresh functionality